mikechambers/dcli/README.md

 * [dclics](https://github.com/mikechambers/dcli/tree/main/src/dclics) Tool for retrieving Destiny 2 Crucible activity stats.
 * [dcli](https://github.com/mikechambers/dcli/tree/main/src/dcli) Library used across all of the dcli apps.

+Each tool page contains additional tool specific information and usage examples.

+You can also find some additional examples in the [examples](examples/) folder.

 ## Questions, Feature Requests, Feedback

 If you have any questions, feature requests, need help, or just want to chat, join the [dcli Discord server](https://discord.gg/2Y8bV2Mq3p).